AussieSeaweed/gameservice/docs/source/index.rst

 GameService currently implements No Limit Texas Hold'em and Tic Tac Toe games.
 As it stands right now, you can run ~5000 tic tac toe games per second.
-For poker games, the number of games you can run varies depending on the number of bet sizes, but, for LazyNLHEGame instances (only fold, check, call, min or max bet/raise), around 100 games can be run per second with randomly chosen actions.
+For poker games, the number of games you can run varies depending on the number of bet sizes, but, for LazyNLHEGame instances (only fold, check, call, min or max bet/raise), ~400 games can be run per second with randomly chosen actions.

 Contributing
 ------------